 - We do not allow posts of multiple versions of the same view on the blog or excessive postings on a particular issue.

-- Please keep in mind that CSIRO is dedicated to providing impartial scientific information, and as such, this blog isn’t a place where we’ll be discussing policies of governments or oppositions at any level.
+- Please keep in mind that, as Australia’s national science agency, we are dedicated to providing impartial scientific information.
+As such, this blog isn’t a place we’ll be discussing policies of governments or oppositions at any level.

 - Please note, we are not able to approve comments posted in languages other than English.